CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_what_to_expect_html.md

 ![Mom breastfeeding her newborn while still in the hospital after giving birth.](/nutrition/infantandtoddlernutrition/images/what-to-expect.jpg?_=42612)

 ![Mom breastfeeding her newborn while still in the hospital after giving birth.](/nutrition/infantandtoddlernutrition/images/what-to-expect.jpg?_=42612)
-Every mother’s experience with breastfeeding is different.
+Every motheraÌ‚â‚¬TMs experience with breastfeeding is different.
 Whether this is your first baby or you have many, each baby is unique.
 Breastfeeding will be a learning process.

 **Your baby is learning how to:**